padeir0/puls/readme.md

 See that `.` can be used to implement autocompletion.
 For example: `module.symbol`.
-If can also be chained, like
+It can also be chained, like
 `module.struct.field` (which means `[[module struct] field]`).

 ## Examples